programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 grouped = df.groupby(pd.Grouper(key='MSNDATE', freq='M'))['TOTAL_TONS', 'TONS_IC', 'TONS_FRAG'].sum()
 ```

 Rerunning the above code sample will produce a much cleaner plot with obvious trends.
-The plot now points to four points of interest:
+The plot now shows four points of interest:

-- First, that in both the Spring of 1944 and 1945, the scale of Allied bombing operations reached greater intensity.
+- First, in both the Spring of 1944 and 1945, the scale of Allied bombing operations reached greater intensity.
-- Second, a smaller spike in the summer of 1945 during the acceleration of bombings against the Japanese after Germany's surrender.
+- Second, there is a smaller spike in the summer of 1945 during the acceleration of bombings against the Japanese after Germany's surrender.
-- Third, four spikes in the use of incendiary weapons that could further explored.
+- Third, four spikes in the use of incendiary weapons appear that could further explored.
-- Fourth and finally, a few small spikes in the use of fragmentation bombs which then effectively stops after the surrender of Germany.
+- Fourth and finally, there are a few small spikes in the use of fragmentation bombs, the use of which then effectively stops after the surrender of Germany.

 {% include figure.html filename="visualizing-with-bokeh-6.png" caption="A Time-Series Plot with Data Resampled to Months" %}

 ## Annotating Trends in Plots

 Let's look more closely now at the bombings in Europe in 1944 and 1945 to see what trends there are with fragmentation and incendiary munitions.
 We will also point out some of these trends in our plot with annotations.
-To do this, we will filter our dataset so that we work only with bombings in the European Theater of Operations (ETO), resample the data at one-month intervals (`freq='M'`), and then plot the results in the same manner as before.
+To do this, we'll filter our dataset so that we work only with bombings in the European Theater of Operations (ETO), resample the data at one-month intervals (`freq='M'`), and then plot the results in the same manner as before.

 ```python
 #annotating_trends.py